i was prisoner in a cell

 i watched him grab a hanging rope,

-and tie a clever knot.
+tie a clever knot.

 his following gang

-hiding in my blindspot
+hiding in my blind spot

-as the circumstances kept changing, and the children took their tests:
+circumstances kept changing; children took their tests:

 i heard they all got passing grades